teamalfy-technical/odadeemobile-app/replit.md

 -   **Deployment:** Automated build process (`build.sh`) for optimized production web builds.

 ### System Design Choices
 The application uses a responsive design approach with `device_preview` for development.
-Deployment is on Replit as an autoscale stateless web app, using a custom build script.
+Deployment is on Replit as a **static web app**, using a custom build script (`build.sh`) to generate production-ready static files.
 The architecture prioritizes secure API communication with comprehensive error handling and debug logging, routing all API calls through an `AuthService`.
-The production build uses the canvaskit renderer for performance.

 ## External Dependencies